 What Financing Constraints Should the Installation Plan Account For?

-Financing isn't this guide's main topic, but two technical decisions feed directly into which loans you can use, so flag them up front:
+Financing isn't the focus here, but two technical decisions feed directly into which loans you can use:

 - Foundation type drives loan eligibility.
-Permanent-foundation (real-property) homes can use FHA Title I, Fannie Mae MH Advantage, and PACE; chattel-titled (personal-property) homes are limited to FHA Title I and unsecured loans.
-If you're commissioning solar work, confirm the title status before signing, you can't easily refinance after the panels are up.
+Real-property homes can use FHA Title I, Fannie Mae MH Advantage, and PACE; chattel-titled homes are limited to FHA Title I and unsecured loans.
+Confirm title status before signing - refinancing after the panels are up is hard.

 Do You Need Permits and Community Approval for Manufactured Home Solar?

-For homes in manufactured home communities (MHCs), the installation process requires:
+For homes in manufactured home communities (MHCs), you'll need:

-- Park or community approval: Most MHC lease agreements require written consent for permanent modifications including solar.
-Some communities have blanket prohibitions; others are permissive.
+- Park or community approval: Most MHC leases require written consent for permanent modifications.
+Some communities ban solar outright; others are permissive.

-- Local AHJ permits: Required regardless of community rules.
-Manufactured homes may fall under state-level manufactured housing agencies rather than local building departments.
+- Local AHJ permits: Required regardless.
+Manufactured homes may fall under state housing agencies rather than local building departments.

-- Utility interconnection agreement: Required for grid-tied systems.
-Some utilities require additional inspection for manufactured housing.
+- Utility interconnection agreement: Required for grid-tied systems, sometimes with extra inspection.

 Summary